Designr-in/clean-pumping-system/docs/readme.md

 ----

-*Maintenance manual for cleaning water storage systems created by* [designr.in](https://desginr.in)
+*Maintenance manual for cleaning water storage systems.
+Created and maintained by* [designr.in](https://desginr.in)